isabella232/community-53/content-format-templates/technical_articles_guide.md

 The conclusion should also describe what the reader can do next.

 This can include a description of use cases or features the reader can explore, link to other Webiny tutorials with additional setup or configuration, and external documentation.

+- CTA to subscribe to our channel to ge the latest updates from our YouTube channel.